Published By Janet Gershen-Siegel at September 22nd, 2017

 Apply Wells Fargo small business credit here: https://www.wellsfargo.com/biz/business-credit/credit-cards/secured-card/.
 They report to Experian.

 Getting vendor accounts for business credit means that you are on your way to getting good business credit.
-Once you have five or more vendor accounts and they are all reporting with the bigger business credit bureaus, then you can start trying to get store credit.
+Once you have five or more vendor accounts and they are all reporting with at least one bigger business credit bureau, then you can start trying to get store credit.

 Once there are 5 – 8 or more vendor trade accounts reporting to at least one of the CRAs, then move onto revolving store credit.
 These are businesses such as Office Depot and Staples.
 These companies have even more of the goods you need.

 One good example is Lowe’s.
 They report to D&B, Equifax and Business Experian.
 They want to see a DUNS and a PAYDEX score of 78 or better.